Heirs Property

 Heirs property

-Heirs property is land that is jointly owned by descendants of a deceased person whose estate was never handled in probate court and is passed down from generation to generation.
+Heirs property, also known as "tenants in common" is land that is jointly owned by descendants of a deceased person whose estate was never handled in probate court and is passed down from generation to generation.
 These joint owners (heirs) have the right to use the property, but none of them have a clear title.
 Without proper documentation and a court proceeding to clear the “cloudy” title, third parties like banks, mortgage lending companies and others have no way of knowing who is really entitled to the property and whether any creditor claims apply.
-This means that none of the heirs can sell, mortgage, or make any repairs the real estate, without full consent of all heirs..
+This means that none of the heirs can sell, mortgage, or make any repairs the real estate without written consent of ALL the heirs.

 IMPLICATIONS OF HEIRS PROPERTY